 FOOTBALL CAMP STARTS NEXT WEEK ON 7/25 All Players need to be at the field on July 25th by 5:45 to check in.
 Camp is free to all registered players.
 If you are not registered it will cost you $10 per day.

-LONG ISLANDS ELITE FOOTBALL PROGRAM Welcome to the official website of the Valley Stream Green Hornets Youth Football Organization Ages 5 to 14 for Football 4 to 14 for Cheerleading SINCE 1950 68 years of a Winning Tradition...and still going strong.
+LONG ISLANDS ELITE YOUTH FOOTBALL PROGRAM Welcome to the official website of the Valley Stream Green Hornets Youth Football Organization Ages 5 to 14 for Football 4 to 14 for Cheerleading SINCE 1950 68 years of a Winning Tradition... ...and still going strong!

-THE GREEN HORNETS ARE IN THE NEW YORK METRO AAU FOOTBALL LEAGUE (AMATEUR ATHLETE UNION) ALL AGE GROUPS HAVE AN UNLIMITED WEIGHT CLASS 6U - 8U - 10U - 12U - 14U
+THE GREEN HORNETS ARE IN THE NEW YORK METRO / NEW JERSEY DISTRICT AAU FOOTBALL LEAGUE THERE IS NO WEIGHT LIMIT IN THIS LEAGUE 6U - 8U - 10U - 12U - 14U

 If you would like to be on our mailing list please send us an email at info@HornetsFootball.com

 The Valley Stream Green Hornets are a 501 (3) c and all payments are tax deductible